 The EEOC’s Strategic Enforcement Plan (SEP) focuses, in part, on eliminating class-based recruitment and hiring practices that discriminate against racial, ethnic and religious groups, older workers, women, and people with disabilities.

 Since issuing the SEP, the agency has filed lawsuits against employers to ensure that there is a level playing field for women and individuals with disabilities, among other classes.
-Recent cases demonstrate this with regard to pre-employment Physical Ability Tests (PATs) for job applicants.
+Recent cases Hire Image to demonstrate this with regard to pre-employment Physical Ability Tests (PATs) for job applicants.
 The EEOC is pursuing employers where the PAT being used may be disparately impacting women – and, the EEOC is winning.
-In the most recent case, $3.2 million was awarded to a class of female applicants, who were disproportionately turned away from a job because of the results of the PAT.
+In the most recent case, $3.2 million was awarded to a class of female applicants, who have disproportionately turned away from a job because of the results of the PAT.

 Given this impact, and especially in light of the size of the recent judgment, it is crucial for employers to understand the issues surrounding PATs.
 The EEOC is searching for any disparate impact a PAT could have.
 If one is found, the employer has the burden of showing (1) the use of the PAT is job-related and (2) the PAT is consistent with business necessity.
 In order to show business necessity, the PAT must be predictive of the individual’s ability to perform essential job tasks.
 The employer must also show that no alternative practice could achieve his or her objectives with less adverse impact.